Animal Care Colleges and Schools in the U.S.

 Students interested in attending an animal care degree program should consider the school's facilities and the types and quantities of animals treated at the facility.
 A school with an animal care facility may provide hands-on internship or other opportunities to practice techniques learned in the program.
 This may better prepare graduates to work in the field or make them more attractive to employers.

 Another consideration is the student's planned career path.
 Some animal care programs offer concentrations that prepare students to work with small animals, in an animal control career or in kennel management.
-Additionally, some programs prepare students to continue their studies in a veterinary technician or pre-veterinary associate's or bachelor's degree programs.
+Additionally, some programs prepare students to continue their studies in a veterinary technician or pre-veterinary associate's or bachelor's degree program.
 Students may want to consider attending a program that prepares them to work in or continue their studies in a field of their interest.

 Students interested in working as a vet technician or veterinarian may want to consider attending schools accredited by the American Veterinary Medical Association (AVMA).
-This is because, upon graduating from an AVMA-accredited school, students are eligible to sit for the veterinary-technology credentialing exam.
+This is because, upon graduating from an AVMA-accredited school, students are eligible to sit for the veterinary technologist credentialing exam.
 Additionally, earning a degree from an AVMA-accredited school may be a prerequisite to attending veterinary school.

 Animal Care Program Overviews